EnricDelgado/TripledotTechnicalTest/README.md

 ### Implement Currency Bindings
 Right now, currencies are not binded to anything; it's plain text.
 With more time, I'd bind them to a simple observer-like pattern for them to increase when capturing different in-game events

-### Keep my system strict
+### Keep My System Strict
 I spend quite a lot of time generating the reusable and scalable TweenClip system, but quickly discarding it for being on a rush - I started generating not-so carefully crafted code instead of sticking to the good architecture.

-### Add more elements to modals
+### Add More Elements To Modals
 Right now, modals simply show; I'd rather have them do more actions instead of just exemplifying their reusability

+### Lacking Visuals
+I think the project could have really made use of custom shaders, and not only ParticleSystems.
+With more time, I'd replicate fully UI effects (like the text flash) into a shader.

+### Optimisiation
+A profiling round and a deep check into optimisation and the consequent refactors are usually the last - but not least - steps of a project, and I'd liked to take a deep-dive into optimising the project instead of trying to optimise it along the way

 ### Add sound feedback
 There is no sound system implemented, so there is a big part of the feedback missing.
 I'd like to add a simple sound system, and back it with options in the modal